7 Ways to Raise Emotionally Resilient, Healthy Kids (what I'd say to my younger self)

 • File memories

-Even one poor night of sleep can disrupt blood sugar and lower immune function.
+Even one poor night of sleep can disrupt blood sugar, shift gut microbes, and lower immune function.

-Protecting sleep sometimes felt impossible but was again, worth every ounce of the effort we put in.
-Think of sleep like nutrition - it’s just as crucial to let your kids sleep as it is to feed them.
+Protecting my kids' sleep sometimes felt impossible to me, but it was, again, worth every ounce of the effort we put in.
+Sleep is nourishment - it’s just as crucial to let your kids sleep and rest as it is to feed them.

 Parenting takeaway: Protect sleep.
 No screens before bed, keep a calm routine, and dim lights early.
-Say no to things if you need to.
+Create a sleep routine and stick to it.
+Say no to events if you need to, especially if your child is struggling with their health or mood.

 5. The Brain Develops as the Body Moves